homiedopie/beberlei.de/drafts/decoupling_applications_with_domain_event.rst

 - If the user confirms his optin mail, all outstanding remote accounts are created.

-Except the last point, you can build all the steps into a single batch processing service.
+You can build all the steps into a single batch processing service.
 This will be a particularly huge service and in violation of the Single Responsibility principle.

 the part with updating of users and fields has nothing to with the sending of mails and creation of remote accounts.
 We want to decouple them from each